Gourang14/Cableteque-Bicycle-Configurator/README.md

 ```

 ---
-## 🙏 Acknowledgements
+## Acknowledgements

 I would like to extend my heartfelt gratitude to the entire team at Cableteque for this wonderful opportunity.

-Your trust and encouragement have been truly motivating, and working on this project has been both an inspiring and enriching experience.
+Your trust and encouragement have been truly motivating and working on this project has been both an inspiring and enriching experience.

-This project allowed me to sharpen my technical expertise while also reflecting on how I can personally grow in alignment with your values of innovation, collaboration, and positive impact.
+This project allowed me to sharpen my technical expertise while also reflecting on how I can personally grow in alignment with your values of innovation, collaboration and positive impact.

 I am eager to work with Cableteque, learn from the team’s wealth of experience, and contribute meaningfully towards your mission of building a more sustainable and innovative future.
 ## Design & implementation notes